dsmlai2025/Retail-Customer-Journey-Analytics-Pipeline/10b_Retail_Customer_Journey_Analytics_Pipeline.md

 6. Integrate these components into a seamless cloud-based data pipeline for end-to-end data engineering and analysis.

 ### Follow the PDF for more detailed instructions of above steps.
-10_Retail Customer Journey Analytics Pipeline.pdf
+docs/10_Retail Customer Journey Analytics Pipeline Setup.pdf

 ### Metabase Dashboard